 In this video, Dr Claire Childs explains the link between the attitudes we have about accents and how these relate to ideas of ‘correct’ language use.

-Share any thoughts you may have as a result of watching the video with your fellow learners in the usual way.
+Share your thoughts with your fellow learners in the discussion below!

 © University of York